20+ Years of Impact

 The Foundation has partnered with The Smith Family since they started in WA in 2001.
 Our main support is to the Learning For Life Fogarty Fund which provides additional funds to students involved in the Learning For Life Program.
 The fund enables students with a talent or passion to participate in educational, sporting, arts or leadership experiences that they otherwise could not afford.
 The Foundation has also supported The Smith Family’s Swan Extended School Hub program, bringing together four schools to best co-ordinate educational and life-skill programs.
 In 2018 the Foundation assisted with running their Community Engagement Workshop Series.

-Impact: Hundreds of young people have benefited though pursuing their dreams, gaining social skills and building confidence.
+Impact: Hundreds of young people have benefited through pursuing their dreams, gaining social skills and building confidence.
 Much needed support and development has been provided to improve the capacity of schools in low socio-economic communities.

 THREE.